greivinlopez/akita/README.md

 ## Installation

+The akita tool is written using [Go](https://golang.org/).
+So the first step is to download and install Go and set your development environment.

-The akita tool uses packages outside of the standard library, each of those packages need to be imported on the go environment before compiling the tool:
+Akita uses packages outside of the standard library, each of those packages need to be imported on the go environment before compiling the tool:

 ```
 go get github.com/fatih/color